-Adult Summer Reading is underway from June 6th to August 13th.
-We have cool programs, movies, and prizes for grownups.
+Summer reading isn’t just for kids.
+Check out Samuels Public Library’s 2021 Adult Summer Reading Program from June 6th to August 13th.
+Cool programs, movies, and prizes for grownups.
 There’s something for everyone this summer at Samuels Library!
-Register for the summer reading program online at www.samuelslibrary.net or at the adult reference desk for an opportunity to win awesome prizes.
+Register for the summer reading program, for an opportunity to win awesome prizes, online at www.samuelslibrary.net or at the adult reference desk.
 Record each book you read online or ask reference staff to record titles for you.
 You will receive one entry in our weekly drawing for every print, eBook and audiobook you record.
 You can also download free ebooks, magazines, videos and music on our website so don’t miss out!

 Books & Beyond: Morning Discussion

 In-Person.
 Love talking about books?
 Join our adult book club where each month we discuss a different interesting read!
-For the month of June, we will be discussing Binti by Nnedi Okorafor.
-This meeting will be held in-person on Wednesday, July 20th at 10am.
+For the month of June, we will be discussing The Song of Achilles by Madeline Miller.
+This meeting will be held in-person on Wednesday, June 15th at 10am.
 This group meets every 3rd Monday and Wednesday of the month.
 Morning discussion is now in person at the library.